ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 - In SSAI, the media segments may or may not be sourced from an external ad server like with CSAI.

 In general, the more targeted the ad request is, the more requests the ad service needs to be able to handle concurrently.
-If connectivity is poor to the ad service, this can cause rebuffering even if the underlying video assets (both content and ads) can be accessed quickly.
+If connectivity is poor to the ad service, this can cause rebuffering even if the underlying media assets (both content and ads) can be accessed quickly.
-The less targeted the ad request is, the more likely that ad requests can be consolidated, and that ads can be cached similarly to the video content.
+The less targeted the ad request is, the more likely that ad requests can be consolidated, and that ads can be cached similarly to the media content.

-In some cases, especially with SSAI, advertising space in a stream is reserved for a specific advertiser and can be integrated with the video so that the segments share the same encoding properties such as bitrate, dynamic range, and resolution.
+In some cases, especially with SSAI, advertising space in a stream is reserved for a specific advertiser and can be integrated with the video so that the segments share the same encoding properties such as bitrate, dynamic range and resolution.
 However, in many cases, ad servers integrate with a Supply Side Platform (SSP) that offers advertising space in real-time auctions via an Ad Exchange, with bids for the advertising space coming from Demand Side Platforms (DSPs) that collect money from advertisers for delivering the advertisements.
 Most such Ad Exchanges use application-level protocol specifications published by the Interactive Advertising Bureau {{IAB-ADS}}, an industry trade organization.

 This ecosystem balances several competing objectives and integrating with it naively can produce surprising user experience results.
-For example, ad server provisioning and/or the bitrate of the ad segments might be different from that of the main video, and either of these differences can result in video stalls.
+For example, ad server provisioning and/or the bitrate of the ad segments might be different from that of the main content, and either of these differences can result in playback stalls.
-For another example, since the inserted ads are often produced independently, they might have a different base volume level than the main video, which can make for a jarring user experience.
+For another example, since the inserted ads are often produced independently, they might have a different base volume level than the main content, which can make for a jarring user experience.

 Another major source of competing objectives comes from user privacy considerations vs. the advertiser's incentives to target ads to user segments based on behavioral data.
 Multiple studies, for example, {{BEHAVE}} and {{BEHAVE2}}, have reported large improvements in ad effectiveness when using behaviorally targeted ads, relative to untargeted ads.